git/git.github.io/rev_news/drafts/edition-89.md

 * How does your work as the maintainer of the Git project look like?

-  Unlike earlier days, I no longer have to be in the driving seat to design or implement a big feature anymore, and luckily there are multiple groups of people who do excellent job dreaming up and new ways to use Git and make it a reality.
+  Unlike earlier days, I no longer have to be in the driver's seat to design or implement a big feature, and luckily there are multiple groups of people who do excellent job dreaming up new ways to use Git and make it a reality.
 My best days start by getting greeted by a surprisingly good proposal of a new feature or optimization of an existing feature, and the entire day is spent on